okeshawarz/prospectus/draft5.md

-result of distributional conflict between land and labor, how does this affect (and is affected by) the distributional conflict between labor and capital^[Marx famously commented harshly on the Georgist Single Tax Movement, writing in a letter to Friedrich Sorge "All these “socialists” since Colins have this much in common that they leave wage labour and therefore capitalist production in existence and try to bamboozle themselves or the world into believing that if ground rent were
+result of distributional conflict between land and labor, how does this affect (and is affected by) the distributional conflict between labor and capital^[Marx famously commented harshly on the Georgist Single Tax Movement, writing in a letter to Friedrich Sorge 'All these “socialists' since Colins have this much in common that they leave wage labour and therefore capitalist production in existence and try to bamboozle themselves or the world into believing that if ground rent were